3scale/porta/INSTALL.md

 MASTER_PASSWORD=<master_password> USER_PASSWORD=<user_password> make dev-setup
 ```

-then install all depenendencies and run the application with `dev-start`:
+then install all dependencies and run the application with `dev-start`:

 ```
 make dev-start